sympy/SymPEPs/Equations.md

 a + b = b/c + c**2
 ```
 _Functions (sin, cos, exp, etc...)_
 * Functions will apply to both sides.
+Functions that take more than one parameter will
+only accept an equation as one of the parameters.
+It will be up to the user to make
+sure the equation is used appropriately.
 ```
 >>> cos(eq1)
 cos(a) = cos(b/c)